Where to Go On a Malaria-free Family Safari in South Africa?

 • Isimangaliso or Greater St. Lucia Wetland Park (intermediate to low-risk malaria area)

 If you plan on going scuba diving in the northern part of KwaZulu Natal (or other malarial areas) then you will need to avoid certain anti-malaria medications, including Larium.
-Malaria prophylaxis containing mefloquine can cause negative side-effects when combined with nitrogen.
+Malaria prophylaxis containing mefloquine can cause negative side effects when combined with nitrogen.
 Be sure to consult your doctor to ensure that prophylaxis suitable for safe scuba diving is prescribed.

 High and Low-Risk Malaria Seasons

-Low-Risk Malaria Season in South Africa:
+Low-risk malaria season in South Africa:

 From the end of May to early September during the cold dry winter months.

-May through to late August are considered the best months for game viewing in and around Kruger National Park as the malaria risk is lower and the bush is less dense.
+May through late August are considered the best months for game viewing in and around Kruger National Park as the malaria risk is lower and the bush is less dense.

-High-Risk Malaria Season in South Africa:
+High-risk malaria season in South Africa:

 From late September / early October to May, in the wet summer months.